IG-onGit/XAMPHP/README.md

 - App will edit file 'C:/Windows/System32/drivers/etc/hosts' to map local IP address (127.0.0.1) to the Virtual Host.
 - By default, app will reset these configurations after stopping the execution.

-> You will need to use `Run as administrator` when using this app via CMD.
+> You will need to use `Run as administrator` when using this app via CMD